helizac/Maxim-Recommandation/README.md

     def construct_wv_matrices(df, answer):...
         """
         construct_wv_matrices(df, answer) converts the sentences words to vector for the given dataframe And simply according to an answer it scans the dataframe and returns the closest thing in the dataframe.
         """

     def recommendation_wv(answer, stop_words=None):...
         """
+        recommendation_wv(answer, stop_words=None) pulls suggested answer from dataframe using construct_wv_matrices.
+        And simply makes a suggestion to the answer the user entered.
         """

 ```